The Julius Eastman Memory Depot

 THE JULIUS EASTMAN MEMORY DEPOT

-Jace Clayton (also known as DJ / rupture) released his album, The Julius Eastman Memory Depot, in March, 2013.
-On the album, Clayton again brings his sense of compassion, wide-eyed exploration, and razor-sharp intellect to the table, but instead of using a variety of sources for inspiration, for the first time, Clayton has chosen a single, if multivalent, subject for his artistic dissection: the life—including music—of gay African-American composer Julius Eastman.
+The Julius Eastman Memory Depot is from Jace Clayton (also known as DJ / rupture), bringing his sense of compassion, wide-eyed exploration, and razor-sharp intellect to the table, but instead of using a variety of sources for inspiration, for the first time, Clayton has chosen a single, if multivalent, subject for his artistic dissection: the life—including music—of gay African-American composer Julius Eastman.

 The Julius Eastman Memory Depot is an auditory repository for the sonic ideas explored in the live performance.
 On both, Clayton pulls acoustic and digital sounds toward each other by running the the music from each piano through a laptop, where he uses custom-built digital tools informed by his acclaimed Sufi Plug Ins project—one such tool uses the overall volume of the pianos to simultaneously adjust a drone being generated by their pitches—to create an electronic layer built entirely on the pianos’ sound.